 Government clearly hasn’t been the efficient police cop in telling you when we are in a financial bubble.
 In a span of less that 20 years we have now 3 financial bubbles.
 First, the stock market technology bubble of the late 90’s.
-Second, the real estate bubble of the last decade and now the financial bubble of US debt and the US bond market.
+Second, the real estate bubble of the last decade.
 Like a drug addict the US government needs the bubble revenues to pay for its bloated budget.
-So when the US government tells you we don’t have a financial debt crisis or the US bond market isn’t a bubble now, remember the source.

 Even Barney Frank, with all his wisdom and housing experience couldn’t come to admit to the American people that home prices were a bubble in 2005